-Beware the Hare!
-Is he or isn't he a vampire?
-Before it's too late.
-Harold the dog and Chester the cat must find out the truth about newest pet in the Monroe household--a suspicious-looking bunny with unusual habits...and fangs!
+Harold the dog and Chester the cat must find out the truth about the newest pet in the Monroe household--a suspicious-looking bunny with unusual habits...and fangs!
 Though scoffed at by Harold the dog, Chester the cat tries to warn his human family that their foundling baby bunny must be a vampire.

 Going to school and making new friends can be tough.
 But going to school and making new friends while wearing a bulky hearing aid strapped to your chest?
 That requires superpowers!
-In this funny, poignant graphic novel memoir, author/illustrator Cece Bell chronicles her hearing loss at a young age and her subsequent experiences with the Phonic Ear, a very powerful--and very awkward--hearing aid.
+In this funny, poignant graphic novel memoir, author/illustrator Cece Bell chronicles her hearing loss at a young age and her experiences with the Phonic Ear, a powerful but awkward hearing aid.

 Holy unanticipated occurrences!
-A cynic meets an unlikely superhero in a genre-breaking new novel by master storyteller Kate DiCamillo.
+A cynic meets an unlikely superhero in a genre-breaking new novel.
 It begins, as the best superhero stories do, with a tragic accident that has unexpected consequences.
 The squirrel never saw the vacuum cleaner coming, but self-described cynic Flora Belle Buckman, who has read every issue of the comic book Terrible Things Can Happen to You!, is just the right person to step in and save him.

-When Claudia decided to run away, she planned very carefully.
-She would be gone just long enough to teach her parents a lesson in Claudia appreciation.
-And she would live in comfort-at the Metropolitan Museum of Art.
-She and her brother took up residence in the museum right on schedule.
-But once the fun of settling in was over, Claudia had two unexpected problems: She felt just the same, and she wanted to feel different; and she found a statue at the museum so beautiful she could not go home until she had discovered its maker, a question that baffled even the experts.
+In order to teach her parents a lesson in appreciating her, Claudia ran away to live at the Metropolitan Museum of Art with her brother.
+But once the fun of settling in was over, Claudia had two unexpected problems: she felt just the same but wanted to feel different, and she found a statue at the museum so beautiful she could not go home until she had discovered its maker, a question that baffled even the experts.

 Is Nick Allen a troublemaker?
 He really just likes to liven things up at school -- and he's always had plenty of great ideas.
 When Nick learns some interesting information about how words are created, suddenly he's got the inspiration for his best plan ever...the frindle.

-James Trotter loses his parents in a horrible accident and is forced to live-miserably-with his two wicked aunts.
+James Trotter loses his parents in a horrible accident and is forced to live -- miserably -- with his two wicked aunts.
 Then James is given some magic crystals that give him hope.
 But when he accidentally spills these crystals on an old peach tree, strange things begin to happen.
-A peach starts to grow and grow until James is able to climb inside and escape his awful aunts!
+A peach starts to grow and grow until James is able to climb inside and begin an amazing adventure!

 Jack hates poetry.
 Only girls write it and every time he tries to, his brain feels empty.
 But his teacher, Ms. Stretchberry, won't stop giving her class poetry assignments -- and Jack can't avoid them.
 But then something amazing happens.
 The more he writes, the more he learns he does have something to say.